alan2207/bulletproof-react/docs/components-and-styling.md

 ## Good combinations

+Some good combinations of component library + styling

 - [Chakra UI](https://chakra-ui.com/) + [emotion](https://emotion.sh/docs/introduction) - The best choice for most applications
 - [Headless UI](https://headlessui.dev/) + [tailwind](https://tailwindcss.com/)
 - [Radix UI](https://www.radix-ui.com/) + [stitches](https://stitches.dev/)

 ## Storybook

 [Storybook](https://storybook.js.org/) is a great tool for developing and testing components in isolation.
 Think of it as a catalogue of all the components your application is using.
-Very useful especially for larger projects because it helps exploring components.
+Very useful for developing and discoverability of components.

 [Storybook Story Example Code](../src/components/Elements/Button/Button.stories.tsx)